Chemnitz University of Technology

 Chemnitz University of Technology (Technische Universität Chemnitz) is a public university in Chemnitz, Germany.
-With over 9,000 students, it is the third largest university in Saxony.
+With around 8,300 students, it is the third largest university in Saxony.
 It was founded in 1836 as Königliche Gewerbschule (Royal Mercantile College) and was elevated to a Technische Hochschule, a university of technology, in 1963.
-With approximately 1,500 employees in science, engineering and management, Chemnitz University of Technology is among the most important employers in the region.
+With approximately 2,400 employees in science, engineering and management, Chemnitz University of Technology is among the most important employers in the region.